 So When Will the Inca Trail be Available to Hike?

-However, all is not lost.
+While this is a very small number in comparison to before, all is not lost.
 The Inca trail to Machu Picchu covers just 40 of the 10,000+kms of Inca trails that cover Peru.
 Here at, Amazonas Explorer, we have worked for many years specializing in showing trekkers amazing hidden Inca trails and still getting them to Machu Picchu.
 You don’t need to walk to the road most traveled to tred where the Incas did.

 Alternative treks to Machu Picchu when Inca Trail permits are sold out